leon-thomm/Ryven/docs/README.md

 ### Console

-This console runs a Python REPL.
+The console runs a Python REPL.
 Additionally, you can right click on a node to add a reference to it to the console, so you can directly access the node's whole API at any time.
 This is a really powerful feature, no matter if you would like to quickly access a few intern variables or perform some temporary modifications on the node (like adding/removing inputs/outputs), you have full control there.

 Furthermore, the session object (which is basically the project) is already added to the console automatically, so you can type `session` to access it and do pretty much *everything* from there (you can play around with the `ryvencore-qt` API, for example try creating a new script via `session.create_script('hello there!')`).